apache/cassandra/doc/source/cql/definitions.rst

 - Integer, float and boolean constant are defined as expected.
 Note however than float allows the special ``NaN`` and ``Infinity`` constants.
 - CQL supports UUID_ constants.
-- Blobs content are provided in hexadecimal and prefixed by ``0x``.
+- Blob contents are provided in hexadecimal and are prefixed by ``0x``.
 - The special ``NULL`` constant denotes the absence of value.

 For how these constants are typed, see the :ref:`data-types` section.